 The following information is for new, former, and continuing Students.

-If you are a new student who has never attended classes at the University of North Texas, and feel your residency status is incorrect, please contact the Office of Undergraduate Admissions, Eagle Student Services Center, Room 305, 940-565-2681, or the Toulouse School of Graduate Studies, Eagle Student Services Center, Room 354, 940-565-2636.
+If you are a new student who has never attended classes at the University of North Texas, and feel your residency status is incorrect, please contact the Office of Admissions, located on the 3rd floor of the Eagle Student Services Center, 940-565-2681.

 Things to Remember